Business Cards

 Most People Choose a Finish Based on Looks, That’s the Problem

-It’s what determines whether your card:
+It’s what decides if your card:

-• Feels cheap or premium
+• Feels premium or cheap

 • Looks clean or distracting

-• Gets kept or forgotten
+• Gets kept… or thrown away

 If your goal is to make a strong first impression, the finish matters just as much as the design.